 Kate Suthers - Violin 1

-Kate studied at the Royal Academy of Music with Gyorgy Pauk before completing a further year as a CAVATINA Chamber Fellow as part of the Artesians.
-Alongside chamber music and the CBSO, Kate performs in principal roles with groups around the country, from the Royal Philharmonic Orchestra in London to touring candlelit venues with the Scottish Ensemble.
+Kate studied at the Royal Academy of Music with Gyorgy Pauk before completing a further year as a CAVATINA Chamber Fellow with the Artesians.
 As part of her orchestral training Kate performed with both the Philharmonia and London Symphony Orchestras, toured with the European Union Youth Orchestra, recorded with Trevor Pinnock for Linn Records and received leadership mentoring from Clio Gould, Andrew Haveron and Zsolt Tihamėr-Visontay.

 CASSI HAMILTON - VIOLIN 2